 2. Drive about 7.8 miles and take a right onto Missouri Creek Road (road 704).
 Note: before Missouri Creek Road, your GPS may try to take you to the right up Holy Cross City Road (road 759).
 Unless you have a high clearance, off-road vehicle, we would not turn here.
 However, you can hike in from this point.
 Please check signs regarding current parking restrictions if you choose this option.

 3. Drive 2.2 miles and take a right on Fancy Creek Road (road 727).
+For this road you may want a good Colorado trailhead vehicle like a Subaru, unless you are used to driving your lower-clearance vehicle on narrow and at time challenging forest roads.
 Note: you'll pass Fancy Pass Trailhead which is another hiking route you can take to the cabin.

 4. Drive 1.8 miles and you'll reach an opening where you can park your vehicle.